 What is Test Strategy?

-Test strategy is a plan for defining the testing approach, and it answers to questions like what you want to get done and how you are going to accomplish it.
+A Test Strategy is a plan for defining the testing approach, and it answers to questions like what you want to get done and how you are going to accomplish it.
 It is most important document for any QA team in software testing, and effectively writing this document is a skill that every tester develops with experience.

 Test Plan Vs Test Strategy

 There is a great confusion about Test Plan and Test Strategy documents.
 Different organization have their unique processes and standards to manage these documents.
-For example, some organization include test strategy facts in test plan itself while some organization include strategy as a subsection within the testing plan.
+For example, some organization include test strategy facts in Test Plan itself while some organization include strategy as a subsection within the testing plan.

 To make it clearer if Test Plan is some destination then Test strategy is a map to reach that destination.

 How to prepare a good test strategy document

 Every organization has their unique priority and set of rules for software designing, so do not copy any organization blindly.
 Always ensure that their document is compatible and adds value to your software development before following the template.